citizenweb3/.github/profile/README.md

 - [Web3 Society:](https://t.me/web_3_society) a community against tribalism
 - Public infrastructure
 - (NA at the moment) Bazaar: NFTs, Merchandise, Decentraland
-- [A community](https://t.me/citizen_web_3) that earns incintives (NA at the moment)
+- [A community](https://t.me/citizen_web_3) that earns incentives (NA at the moment)

 We believe that blockchains should be viewed as digital nations and by using the tools that we hold, we help to build and bring value to these nations.
-We help building those nations by helping to secure them, along with other [validators](https://www.citizencosmos.space/staking).
+We help to build those nations by helping to secure them, along with other [validators](https://www.citizencosmos.space/staking).
 If we believe that a `city` can be prosperous, and it meets our values, we start to work around it.
 In turn, the citizens of the city, read - blockchain users, delegate tokens to Citizen Web3.

-Our dream is a decentralized web3 without tribalism, and with better communication between all L0's aka the communities, between various ecosystems across all the blockchain space.
+Our dream is a decentralized web3 without tribalism, and with better communication between all L0's AKA the community, between various ecosystems and across all blockchain space.

 ## Manifesto